terminal-labs/rambo_wordpress_box/README.md

 # Notes

-spins up wordpress in debian jessie using salt
+spins up wordpress in ubuntu 18.04 using salt

 # Development